 Can You Run Two Batteries on One Alternator?

-It is possible to run two batteries at the same time on a single alternator as they’re designed to register this as a single battery anyway.
+It is possible to run two batteries at the same time on a single alternator as they’re designed to register this as a single rv battery isolator anyway.

 The batteries will be able to self-regulate how much current intake they receive, and the alternator will be working separately to ensure it isn’t being drained excessively.